 Activists and lawmakers testified last week before a House Judiciary subcommittee in the first congressional hearings on the Equal Rights Amendment in more than 35 years.
-The constitutional amendment was approved by Congress in 1972, and was ratified by 35 states over the next decade—three states short of the required total needed by a 1982 deadline.
+The constitutional amendment was approved by Congress in 1972 and was ratified by 35 states over the next decade—three states short of the required total needed by a 1982 deadline.
 Nevada and Illinois have since ratified the amendment.
-A bill by Rep. Jackie Spear would eliminate the 1982 deadline, leaving the ERA just one state away from becoming a part of the U.S. Constitution.
-We speak with co-presidents and CEOs of the ERA Coalition/Fund for Women’s Equality: Carol Jenkins and Jessica Neuwirth.
-Neuwirth is also the author of the book “Equal Means Equal: Why the Time for an Equal Rights Amendment is Now.”
+A bill by Representative Jackie Speier would eliminate the 1982 deadline, leaving the ERA just one state away from becoming a part of the U.S. Constitution.
+We speak with co-presidents and CEOs of the ERA Coalition/Fund for Women’s Equality, Carol Jenkins and Jessica Neuwirth.
+Neuwirth is also the author of the book “Equal Means Equal: Why the Time for an Equal Rights Amendment Is Now.”

 PATRICIA ARQUETTE: Why didn’t women achieve full constitutional equality in 1787 or 1982?
 Because the country wasn’t ready?
-Well, I hope you’re ready now!
-Because women have been waiting 232 years for equality in this country and it has failed them.
+Well, I hope you’re ready now, because women have been waiting 232 years for equality in this country, and it’s failed them.
 Legislators have blocked the passage of the Equal Rights Amendment for decades.
 But we’re done waiting.

 AMY GOODMAN: Jessica Neuwirth, you have been organizing and writing about this for decades.
 Explain the history of the Equal Rights Amendment, especially for young people who may have no idea what this is all about.

-CAROL JENKINS: Well, the research that we’ve done indicates that 94 percent of all Americans of every color, political persuasion, age support equality—constitutional equality—for women.
-The problem is that 80 percent of those people think that we already have it.
-They cannot believe that in the United States, we do not have this in our Constitution.
-So I think that it has been a long journey, almost 100 years, if we get this, since Alice Paul introduced it in 1923, that we have been on this march towards equality.
+CAROL JENKINS: Well, the research that we’ve done indicates that 94% of all Americans, of every color, political persuasion, age, support equality—constitutional equality—for women.
+The problem is that 80% of those people think that we already have it.
+They cannot believe that in the United States we do not have this in our Constitution.
+So I think that it has been a long journey, almost a hundred years, if we get this, since Alice Paul introduced it in 1923, that we’ve been on this march towards equality.

 AMY GOODMAN: What states are you focusing on, if it’s just one state away?

 CAROL JENKINS: Well, we are at this moment because of women of color, because of black women.
-Pat Spearman in 2017 magically got Nevada to ratify the ERA.
-And those of us who had been working on this for years looked at each other and we said, “Does this count?”
+Pat Spearman, in 2017, magically got Nevada to ratify the ERA.
+And those of us who had been working on this for years looked at each other, and we said, “Does this count?”
 And our legal people said, “Yes, it does count.”
-And then the next year, Illinois did the same thing.
-Extraordinary.
+And then, the next year, Illinois did the same thing, extraordinarily.
 Juliana Stratton, who’s now the lieutenant governor there, was a powerful voice in the Illinois House to make sure that the ERA got passed.
 And now in Virginia, we have several black women who are in the forefront, including Jennifer McClellan in the Senate, Jennifer Carroll Foy, who was the chief sponsor in the House of Delegates.
 And remember, we came so close.
-That was shockingly close.
-One vote away from the ERA.
+That was shockingly close, one vote away from the ERA.

 AMY GOODMAN: Jessica Neuwirth, how does the ERA address transgender discrimination?

-JESSICA NEUWIRTH: The ERA prohibits discrimination on the basis of sex.
-And right now, actually, the Supreme Court has a case—has taken a case, and will decide what that word means, and whether it includes transgender.
+JESSICA NEUWIRTH: Well, the ERA prohibits discrimination on the basis of sex.
+And right now, actually, the Supreme Court has a case—has taken a case and will decide what that word means and whether it includes transgender.

 PHYLLIS SCHLAFLY: The ERA is a big attack on the rights of the homemaker.
 The laws of every state make it the obligation of the husband to support his wife, to provide her with a home, to support their minor children.
-The woman in the home can draw social security benefits based on her husband’s earnings, even though she has been a homemaker all her life.
-Now, all these things will be lost when you apply a rule that says that everything must be equal.
-Now until you can make it equal for men to have the babies just like women, then it is a double burden to the women to say that the rules for family support should be equal on the husband and the wife.
+The woman in the home can draw Social Security benefits based on her husband’s earnings, even though she’s been a homemaker all her life.
+Now all these things will be lost when you apply a rule that says that everything must be equal.
+Now, until you can make it equal for men to have the babies just like women, then it is a double burden to the women to say that the rules for family support should be equal on the husband and the wife.
 ERA ends up in taking away the right of the wife to be supported by her husband.